History of Delta Air Lines: Japan Airlines shareholder negotiations

-Transition

-All of Northwest's aircraft were eventually repainted in Delta's livery.
-Northwest's three US hubs were rebranded and gates have been consolidated along with other US airports.
-In airports where Northwest and Delta operated in separate terminals, one airline moved to another's terminal.

-In May 2012 the final group of employees and flight attendants began to work together.
-They had previously voted No to Union representation.

-China Eastern Airlines
+China Eastern Airlines partnership

 In 2015 the airline entered a partnership with China Eastern Airlines in which Delta will buy a 3.55% share in China Eastern for $450m.

 Grounding of flights in 2016

 In August 2016 thousands of airline flights were delayed or cancelled due to a technology issue.
 Tens of thousands of people were stranded worldwide.

 2017–2018

 In September 2017, Delta flight 431 from San Juan to New York's JFK became famous for fleeing Category 5 Hurricane Irma just before it made landfall on the island of Puerto Rico.

 In October 2018, Delta Air Lines received their first Airbus A220-100, N101DU, in an order of 75 jets.

 2019

 In September 2019, Delta announces a partnership with LATAM Airlines Group in which Delta will buy a 20% share in LATAM for $1.9 billion and invest $350 million in the partnership to help LATAM unwind its ties with Oneworld.
 Delta also will dispose its 9% stake in Gol Transportes Aéreos.
 It is unclear whether LATAM will join SkyTeam once exiting Oneworld, but Group CEO Ignacio Cueto stated that LATAM will not join SkyTeam for now.